anodyne/nova/docs/ideas.md

 ## Join Page

 * A user should be asked for their email address first.
 Once they've filled that in, an Ajax call should check to see if that email address exists in the system.
-If it does, it won't show the name and password fields since those fields are obviously going to be ignored.
-If the email address doesn't exist in the system, it will show the name and password fields so they can fill them out.
+If it does, it won't show any of the user information fields since they'll be ignored anyway.
+If the email address doesn't exist in the system, it will show the user information fields so they can fill them out.

 ## Dynamic Forms

 * Add a field to the database that admins can write help content in.
 If that field isn't empty, display a question mark icon that when hovered over, shows the help information.
 * Proper validation on all fields.
 * Fields that only admins can see and edit.
+* Dynamic user information form.

 ## Awards